How to add functionality to JavaScript widgets

 Introduction

-In the How to build a JavaScript based widget article, we created a simple C3 based gauge widget.
+In the previous tutorial, we created a simple C3 based gauge widget.
 In this tutorial, we expand the widget to create smooth transitions like those in the showcase dashboard app.
 We also provide code and examples for the other charts types shown in the dashboard: a pie chart, a line + bar chart and a stacked area chart.
 In this tutorial, we focus on pairing charts and data in such a way that C3 can animate the transition between old and new data.

 example of a gauge with animated transitions between old and new data